DeanZOosto/DataPopulationOnWatch/USER_GUIDE.md

 Automated tool for populating OnWatch on-premise systems with configuration and data via API.

+**Supports OnWatch 2.6 and 2.8** - Version is auto-detected or can be specified in config.yaml.
+See [VERSION_COMPATIBILITY.md](VERSION_COMPATIBILITY.md) for version-specific details.

 ## Prerequisites

 - **Python 3.9 or higher** (check with `python3 --version`)